endpot/ImageX/README.md

 Thank you for considering contributing to this project!
 Feel free to raise your question, share your ideas or make a pull request.

 # License
-This project is open-sourced software licensed under the (MIT license)[https://github.com/HunterXuan/ImageX/blob/master/LICENSE].
+This project is open-sourced software licensed under the [MIT license](https://github.com/HunterXuan/ImageX/blob/master/LICENSE).